 This will deploy the changes in your dbt project to the Lightdash project you set up on your CLI tool earlier.

-Note: Lightdash's deploy command will deploy using your default dbt target unless you specify to use a different target.
-For example, if you've set up a developer profile where it targets a dev dataset (like dbt_khindson.my_model_names), then you'll need to pass the production target in your lightdash deploy command.
+For example, if you’ve set up a developer profile where it targets a dev dataset (like dbt_khindson.my_model_names), then you’ll need to pass the production target in your lightdash deploy command.
 Something like: lightdash deploy --target prod.

 Configuring which Tables appear in your Lightdash project

-To get to your Table Configuration settings, just:
+To get to your table settings:

-1. Click Settings in the navigation bar
+1. Click the ⚙️ gear icon in the top-right navigation bar

-1. Show entire project: I hope this one isn't too much of a surprise.
-If you select this option, it shows all of the models with .yml files in your dbt project in Lightdash.
+1. Show entire project: I hope this one isn’t too much of a surprise.
+If you select this option, it shows all of the models with YAML files in your dbt project in Lightdash.

 2. Show models with any of these tags: This option depends on dbt tags.
 You can learn more about using tags to manage your project here.
 If you already have a specific model tag (or tags) you want to limit Lightdash to using, this is where you can add them in.
 For example, all of our production models have the tag prod, so we’ve configured our Tables using that tag.